 - 2 cloves garlic minced

 - 2 tablespoons butter

 - Greek yogurt or sour cream for serving if desired

-Serve in bowls with Greek yogurt or sour cream as garnish (if desired).
+- Serve in bowls with Greek yogurt or sour cream as garnish along with the pumpkin shaped biscuits (if desired).

 I sincerely hope you've enjoyed today's recipe for butternut squash chili with beans as much as I've enjoyed bringing it to you!

 Thank you so much for visiting me today in my Kudos Kitchen.
 I hope you found something you'll love and that you'll come back and visit me often.
 There is always room for you around my table!

 Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
 It is always my distinct pleasure to respond to you just as soon as I possibly can.